Automatic Discovery and Description of Human Planning Strategies: Background and related work

 \subsubsection{Mouselab-MDP}

 The Mouselab-MDP paradigm is a generalization of the Mouselab process-tracing paradigm in which participant's information-acquisition actions affect the availability of his or her future choices \citep{CallawayLiederKrueger2017}.
 By doing so and offering a way to externalize information-acquisition, Mouselab-MDP is suitable to study human planning.
-Concretely, a single decision about choosing a gamble is replaced with a Markov Decision Process (MDP), and the payoff matrix is replaced with a graphical representation of the MDP, a directed graph with initially occluded nodes.
-Clicking on the node reveals a numerical reward or punishment hidden underneath it (see Figure \ref{fig:mouselab-mdp}).
+Concretely, a single decision about choosing a gamble is replaced with a Markov Decision Process (MDP; see Definition~\ref{deff:MDP}), and the payoff matrix is replaced with a graphical representation of the MDP, a directed graph with initially occluded nodes. \begin{deff}[Markov Decision Process] A Markov decision process (MDP) is a tuple $(\mathcal{S},\mathcal{A},\mathcal{T}, \mathcal{R}, \gamma$) where $\mathcal{S}$ is a set of states; $\mathcal{A}$ is a set of actions; $\mathcal{T}(s,a,s') = \mathbb{P}(s_{t+1}=s'\mid s_t = s, a_t = a)$ for $s\neq s'\in\mathcal{S}, a\in\mathcal{A}$ is a state transition function; $\gamma\in (0,1)$ is a discount factor; $\mathcal{R}:\mathcal{S}\to\mathbb{R}$ is a reward function. \end{deff} Clicking on the node reveals a numerical reward or punishment hidden underneath it (see Figure \ref{fig:mouselab-mdp}).
 In the most commonly used setting of the Moueslab-MDP paradigm, a participant's goal is to find the most rewarding path for an agent to traverse from the start node to one of the terminal nodes (nodes without any out-going connections), by minimizing the number of clicks (each click has an associated cost).
 This formulation was used in a number of papers that studied human planning strategies \citep{griffiths2019doing,Callaway2021} and led to the creation of cognitive tutors that help people plan better \citep{CognitiveTutorsRLDM,CognitiveTutorsPNAS}, the creation of new, scalable and robust algorithms for hierarchical reinforcement learning \citep{kemtur2020leveraging,consul2021improving}, and helped in creating one of the first tools for analyzing human planning in more detail \citep{jain2021computational}.

-\subsubsection{Categorizing planning strategies via the computational microscope}
+\subsubsection{Categorizing planning strategies via the Computational Microscope}